buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 ``category``
-    Set the category to be used for the changes produced by the :class:`GitPoller`.
-This will then be set in any changes generated by the :class:`GitPoller`, and can be used in a Change Filter for triggering particular builders.
+    Set the category to be used for the changes produced by the :bb:chsrc:`GitPoller`.
+This will then be set in any changes generated by the :bb:chsrc:`GitPoller`, and can be used in a Change Filter for triggering particular builders.

 ``project``
-    Set the name of the project to be used for the :class:`GitPoller`.
-This will then be set in any changes generated by the @code{GitPoller}, and can be used in a Change Filter for triggering particular builders.
+    Set the name of the project to be used for the :bb:chsrc:`GitPoller`.
+This will then be set in any changes generated by the ``GitPoller``, and can be used in a Change Filter for triggering particular builders.

 ``usetimestamps``